ElliottLandsborough/sequensual/readme.md

 ## Sound?

 When the docker image has finished building, the last thing it does is map the 'config/asound.conf' file to '/etc/asound.conf'.
-So we can change it without having to ssh into the box.
+We can change it without having to ssh into the box.
 Sadly, we still need to ssh into the box to find out what sound card we want...

-If it all worked, you should be able to run something like this:

 ```
 $ docker exec -ti sushi aplay -l